Winter has come. If you’ve been thinking about making a move, it’s time to answer the question: Is this the right season to buy?

 Maybe you’re sick of worrying about how much your rent may increase.
 You also might want to start growing your family’s wealth by building your home equity.
 Or, you could be like so many homeowners ready to trade up to a larger place to accommodate remote work and schooling.

 Whatever your motivation might be for buying a house, this winter’s a smart season to do it.
 Because:

 1. Housing prices are expected to rise.

 CoreLogic’s late 2020 Home Price Insight report showed that housing prices had appreciated by 7.3 percent within the past 12 months.
 This was the fastest annual appreciation seen since April 2014.
 The report also projected that prices will rise by roughly 1.9 percent through the upcoming year.

 Compared to other seasons, housing prices are typically lower in the winter.
 But home prices are no longer bottoming out.
 High demand, caused by record-low mortgage rates related to the pandemic, coupled with low inventory (housing supply) has triggered prices to rise.
 There aren’t any benefits of waiting.

 Winter’s for renters.
 Get prequalified in minutes and find out how much more you could save when you buy.

-2. Mortgage rates are low for now.
+2. Mortgage rates are currently low.